-Jennifer Bragg is a nationally recognized lawyer advising US Food and Drug Administration (FDA) regulated companies facing complex legal and regulatory challenges, government investigations, and related litigation.
+Jennifer Bragg, a nationally recognized FDA lawyer, advises life sciences companies and their boards on complex legal and regulatory challenges, government investigations, and related litigation.

-Ms. Bragg draws on more than two decades of experience, including as Associate Chief Counsel for Enforcement in the FDA’s Office of Chief Counsel, to advise companies and boards of directors on:
+Jennifer draws on more than two decades of experience, including as Associate Chief Counsel for Enforcement in the FDA’s Office of Chief Counsel.
+She helps senior leaders and boards of directors develop strategies to resolve business-critical commercial and enforcement challenges related to:

 • US Department of Justice (DOJ) and state attorney general investigations